Toddler Program

 toddlers

 The Creative Curriculum for Infants & Toddlers and High Reach Learning serves as the framework for planning and implementing a high-quality program.
 Based on a monthly theme, the TCCA Toddler Staff plans age-appropriate activities that allow hands-on experiences for toddlers.
-Some of the activities used in the classroom include story time, books, finger plays, art activities, music, and songs.
+Some of the activities used in the classroom are story time, books, finger plays, art activities, music, and songs.
 Through both the Creative Curriculum and High Reach Learning, toddlers will learn about body awareness, self-concept, language skills, and reasoning skills, along with number, shape and color recognition and the world around them.

 Basic Sign Language is offered as a second language for toddlers, which is taught to supplement and enhance verbal language skills.